Linux make Command with Examples

 Use Variables

 Variables in Makefiles represent multiple file names, arguments, targets, dependencies, commands, source directories, or other items.
-Furthermore, a variable is defined by a name and represents a string of text called the variable's value.
+Furthermore, a variable has a name and represents a string of text called the variable's value.

 To define a variable, use =.
 For example, substitute gcc with a variable C.